Old Boyfriends: Reception

 Old Boyfriends received mixed reviews upon release.
 Vincent Canby of The New York Times called it "a movie in which the characters are more intelligent and interesting than anything they are required to do ...
 The writing veers back and forth between the good and the appalling."
 Dale Pollock of Variety wrote, "What's missing, in both the Schraders' script and Tewkesbury's direction, is a strong sense of just why Shire is trying to recapture her past, other than idle curiosity.
 As in other Schrader pix, the characters are carefully distanced, and only Jordan projects any real warmth."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4 and wrote that it was "wildly uneven" in tone and had "too many stories.
 I would have preferred that one relationship, the adult one with Richard Jordan, had been examined in greater detail.
 She and Jordan seem like an interesting couple.
 But their rapprochement is rudely severed and what follows after their first encounter appears to be dictated by psychological theory."
 Charles Champlin of the Los Angeles Times stated, "Despite the raucous interlude with Belushi, 'Old Boyfriends' is a quiet and well-observed romantic drama and a promising start for a directing career, revealing most particularly a gift for evoking good performances."
 Gary Arnold of The Washington Post wrote, "In 'Old Boyfriends,' director Joan Tewkesbury and a talented cast end up hostages to an unsalvageable script."

 On Rotten Tomatoes, the film holds a rating of 53% from 15 reviews.

-In Pop Culture
+In popular culture

 John Belushi performs "Jailhouse Rock" with his character's bar band.
 On keyboards is fellow Blues Brother Murphy Dunne.
 Belushi himself chose the musicians who appeared as his bandmates.